amarine7/pilotes-app/README.md

 # pilotes-app

-This Spring based application allows us to manage the orders of the "pilotes" through some API.
+This Spring-based application allows us to manage the orders of the "pilotes" through some API.
 Pilotes of the great Miquel Montoro are a Majorcan recipe that consisting of a meatball stew.
 The following operations are implemented:
 - **Create a pilotes order**, choosing between 5, 10 or 15 pilotes.